 Addition

 Mastering addition isn't as simple as learning 2+2.
-Throughout your child's primary school journey, they will be learning a range of skills involving addition, such as using a number line or number square for addition, column addition, money addition, repeated addition, complementary addition, addition of two-digit numbers and addition of three-digit numbers, mental addition and using partitioning to add numbers.
+Throughout your child's primary school journey, they will be learning a range of skills involving addition, such as using a number line or number square for addition, the column method, addition word problems, addition of two-digit numbers and addition of three-digit numbers and using partitioning to add numbers.

 Tutorials